lab-rasool/moffitt-fl-nv-flare/README.md

 # moffitt-fl-nv-flare
-## This repository contains federated learning experiments with data from the National Lung Cancer Screening Trials as well as insallation instructions for NVFLARE
+## This repository contains federated learning experiments with data from the National Lung Cancer Screening Trials as well as installation instructions for NVFLARE

 # Introduction
 This document will include various usages for NVFLARE, and will be updated as knowledge on the flare environment is acquired.
 It will cover installation, setup, CLI usage, and more.
 This document is designed to ease the learning curve and speed up deployments.
 The official docs and GitHub repo for NVFLARE can be found at [this link](https://developer.nvidia.com/flare).